 All Singaporeans on Public Assistance (PA) are automatically receive the same subsidies as blue CHAS card holders, without the need to apply separately.
 All you need to do to get subsidised fees is just flash your Public Assistance card at the participating clinic.

-Summary of subsidies for orange & blue CHAS card
+Summary of subsidies for all CHAS cardholders

 CHAS cards can be used to see the doctor or dentist at participating GPs and dental clinics.
 You get a subsidy for each visit (see table below).